Space Jam (pinball): Design

-This is the first game to use the "Sega Showcase backbox".
+This is the first game to use the "Sega Showcase backbox", which unlike most pinball machines is curved.

-The game includes custom speech, with the voices of Michael Jordan, Bugs Bunny, Daffy Duck, Porky Pig, Tweety and the Chicago Bulls stadium announcer.

-During development of the game voice-artist Fred Young recorded voices for the game, but Warner Bros. didn't approve them so they were never used.
+The game includes custom speech, with the voices of Michael Jordan (himself), Bugs Bunny (Billy West), Daffy Duck (Dee Bradley Baker), Porky Pig (Bob Bergen), Tweety (Bob Bergen) and the Chicago Bulls stadium announcer (Ray Clay).
+During development of the game, voice actor Fred Young recorded voices for the game.
+Warner Bros. did not approve his voices and they were never used.